 Works undertaken by the Banjima Rangers in 2018 include: cultural activities in the Karijini Experience tourism event; land management activities with state rangers in Karijini National Park; community and cultural events; and Banjima led survey and monitoring activities on Banjima country.

-If you would like to find out more about the program or how your organisation can work with the Banjima Rangers please contact the Ranger Coordinator, Ms Rebekah Revesz on 0448 125 988 or email her at firstname.lastname@example.org .
+If you would like to find out more about the program or how your organisation can work with the Banjima Rangers please contact our Ranger Coordinator, Ms Rebekah Revesz, on 0448 125 988 or email her at firstname.lastname@example.org .